February 2023

 Continuing Education

+All scheduled Small Group and Continuing Education sessions will be conducted remotely unless noted otherwise.
 As a reminder, all active CASAs are required to complete at least 12 hours of continuing education each year in order to be in compliance with the National CASA Standards and California Rules of Court.
-Beginning in January 2023, Voices for Children will begin tracking CASA completion of continuing education hours on a fiscal year basis.
+In January 2023, Voices for Children began tracking CASA completion of continuing education hours on a fiscal year basis.
 Please contact your Advocacy Supervisor if you have any questions or concerns.

 Open Topic Small Group